brson/brson.github.com/rust-stuff.md

   preferred installation method on all supported platforms.

-* Created [Servo], the web browser written in Rust, along with [Patrick Walton] back when Rust barely worked.
+* Created [Servo], the web browser written in Rust, along with [Patrick Walton], back when Rust barely worked.

 * Established and supported Rust's community meetup tradition, with [Erick Tryzelaar] hosting the infamous [San Francisco Bay Area Rust